raamana/neuropredict/docs/faq.rst

 * *Can I use a different classifier?*

     * Yes.
-User can choose among few techniques offered by scikit-learn and similar toolboxes [to be added].
+User can choose among few techniques offered by ``scikit-learn``, ``xgboost``
-    * `Let me know <http://github.com/raamana/neuropredict/issues/new>`_ if you would like something that's not already integrated.
+    * We plan to support any useful machine learning library as well. `Let me know <http://github.com/raamana/neuropredict/issues/new>`_ if you would like something that's not already integrated.
 As long as it is implemented in python, we will integrate it.

 * *Why did you pick random forests to be the default classifier?*